nt246/physalia-lcwgs/day_2/markdowns/00_introduction_v2.md

-In this session you will learn how to do:
+In this session you will learn how to:
 * Call genotypes in a probabilistic framework
 * Estimate allele frequencies
 * Call SNPs in the face of high genotyping uncertainty